bgrozev/flip/README.md

 any of them.

 # How to use
-To use FliP effectively for your planning you'll need to load your own FlySight track (see the section below for details).
+To use FliP effectively for your planning you'll need to load your own FlySight track (see [Preparing and importing a FlySight file](#preparing-and-importing-a-flysight-file)).
 But there are a few built-in samples that you can play with.

 ## Selecting a track
 You can select a track under the `Tracks` menu.
 There are 4 built-in samples you can play with.
-You can also import a track from a FlySight file (see [#Preparing and importing a FlySight file]).
+You can also import a track from a FlySight file (see [Preparing and importing a FlySight file](#preparing-and-importing-a-flysight-file)).
 After a track is imported, you can name it and save it in the application with the `save` button.

 Note that tracks are saved in the browser's `localStorage` and will not be available on other devices.
 You should organize and save the files on your own, and only save them in FliP for convenience.